kubafila/zeop-blog-theme/README.md

 This is WordPress theme for [Zeop.pl Blog](http://zeop.pl/blog).

 ## Design
-This project is designed by [opanujchaos.pl](http://opanujchaos.pl/)
+This project was designed by [opanujchaos.pl](http://opanujchaos.pl/)

 ## Technologies
 Project is created with: